 - August 16, 1296, saw a fire that nearly destroyed the whole city

-- 1358-1806 – the Republic of Dubrovnik was a free state, it had its own currency, own laws and ruled by the Senate which contained 50 members, an executive body, who made all the decisions
+- 1358-1806 – the Republic of Dubrovnik was a free state, it had its own currency, own laws and was ruled by the Senate which contained 50 members, an executive body, that made all the decisions

 - For 500 years Dubrovnik was a free zone, they negotiated with the Turks to keep their freedom and in doing so paid 12,000 golden ducats for the privilege

 - April 6, 1667, an earthquake destroyed much of the city and killed 5,000 people